fuzzzerd/fmdata/README.md

-# Use FMData to Access FileMaker Data API with FMData utilzing C# and .NET
+# Use FMData to Access FileMaker via the Rest/Data API with C# and .NET

 FMData is a C# client library for accessing data from FileMaker databases.
 It currently supports the FileMaker Data API and has planned support for the FileMaker Xml API.